-If you are looking to prove the paternity of your child or have run into
+If you are looking to prove the parentage of your child or have run into

-any other paternity-related issue, contact The Law Office of Patricia
+any other paternity law issue, contact The Law Office of Patricia A. Sullivan.

-A. Sullivan.
-With our Rhode Island family lawyers on your side, you can
+With our Rhode Island paternity lawyers on your side, you can move forward

-or mistakes.
-With more than 35 years of dedicated experience handling
+mistakes.
+With more than 35 years of dedicated experience handling some

-some of the most complex family law cases in the state, we have what it
+of the most complex family law cases in the state, we have what it takes

-No matter what the final outcome may be, establishing paternity is generally
+No matter what the final outcome may be, getting a paterntiy test is generally

 considered to be beneficial for all involved parties.
 With that being

-said, however, each family member may have considerably different motives
+said, each family member may have considerably different motives for wanting

 Advantages of establishing paternity include: